Need an anxiety treatment program in Philadelphia, Pennsylvania? Promont Wellness is standing by.

-Dual diagnosis treatment is a specialized approach to addressing the needs of individuals who suffer from substance abuse and mental health disorders.
+Dual diagnosis treatment is a specialized approach to addressing the needs of individuals with substance use and mental health disorders.
 This treatment method recognizes that both these conditions can exacerbate each other and require a comprehensive approach toward recovery.
-Dual-diagnosis treatment typically involves a combination of medication therapy, behavioral therapy, support groups, and aftercare to address the disorders’ physical and psychological aspects and maintain healthy progress toward recovery goals.
+Dual-diagnosis treatment typically involves a combination of medication therapy, behavioral therapy, support groups, and aftercare to address the disorders and maintain healthy progress toward recovery goals.

 One of the primary goals of aftercare in dual-diagnosis addiction treatment is to prevent relapse.
-Relapse prevention strategies are vital in helping individuals maintain their recovery and avoid the destructive consequences of substance abuse.
+Relapse prevention strategies are vital in helping individuals maintain their recovery and avoid the destructive consequences of substance use.
 These strategies may include developing coping skills, identifying triggers, and avoiding high-risk situations.
-For example, coping skills can help individuals manage their symptoms and emotions healthily and constructively.
-Identifying triggers can help individuals prevent problems that may lead to substance abuse while avoiding high-risk situations can help individuals stay away from temptation and maintain their sobriety.
+Coping skills can help individuals manage their symptoms and emotions healthily and constructively.
+Meanwhile, identifying triggers can help individuals avoid circumstances that may lead to substance use, as can staying away from high-risk situations.

 Moreover, aftercare programs in dual-diagnosis addiction treatment also focus on providing ongoing support and education to individuals and their families.
 Support groups can help individuals connect with others going through similar experiences and provide them with a safe and supportive environment to share their thoughts and feelings.
 Education about mental health and substance abuse can also help individuals understand the nature of their condition and the importance of staying engaged in their recovery.

-At Promont Wellness, we utilize Cognitive Behavioral Therapy, Dialectal Behavioral Therapy, Psychotherapy, and Motivational Interviewing in our dual-diagnosis treatment programs.
-Through this process, we help clients address the critical and essential needs for a healthy and positive lifestyle and mindset.
+At Promont Wellness, we utilize cognitive behavioral therapy, dialectal behavior therapy, psychotherapy, and motivational interviewing in our dual-diagnosis and anxiety treatment in Philadelphia.
+Through this process, we help clients address the critical need for a healthy, positive lifestyle and mindset.

-Looking for a trusted anxiety treatment program in Philadelphia?
+Looking for trusted anxiety treatment in Philadelphia?
 The experts at our dual diagnosis treatment center in Philadelphia are here for you.
 We feature a full slate of recovery options.
-We also feature a customized approach to treatment.
+We also believe in a customized approach to treatment.
 No matter the anxiety disorder affecting you, we can help.